 Q: Could you describe the significance of the work that goes on here to global wheat production and global food security with respect to wheat?

 In Obregon, CIMMYT selects for resistance against leaf rust and stem rust diseases using the local rust races.
-Plants are selected in Obregon and about 90,000 to 100,000 small plots are grown in other testing sites in Mexico where another round of selections are made.
-Ten percent of the total lines undergo first year yield trials in Obregon, and are tested for stem rust resistance here in Kenya for two seasons.
+Plants are selected in Obregon and about 90,000 to 100,000 plants harvested.
+After grain selection, 40,000 to 50,000 small plots are grown in other testing sites in Mexico where another round of selections are made.
+About 10,000 lines undergo first year yield trials in Obregon, and are tested for stem rust resistance here in Kenya for two seasons.